tiffanyadu/100-days-of-code-2/log.md

 * import, require, export, & export defaults

 **Thoughts:** Either I'm brain-dead tonight or this last bit of the ES6 section is dense!
 Having a hard time understanding the concepts as well as when and why I would use them.
 Maybe this will all become clearer later on when I get a chance to actually practice using them.

+### Day 21: November 21, 2018

+**Today's Progress:** Started the Regular Expressions section (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp.
+Reviewed the following:
+* test() and match() methods
+* i and g flags
+* wildcard dot/period
+* character classes + shorthand

+**Thoughts:** Feel like I have a better understanding of the regex syntax after going through this lesson – it's still a lot to remember though.